Pre-Round Warmup

 Related terms

-- Pre-Shot RoutineA pre-shot routine is the consistent sequence of steps — reading the shot, visualizing the flight, taking aim, waggling, and committing — that a golfer repeats before every shot to ensure focus and consistency under pressure.
+- Pre-Shot RoutineA pre-shot routine is the consistent sequence of steps.
+This means reading the shot, visualizing the flight, taking aim, waggling, and committing.
+This means that a golfer repeats before every shot to ensure focus and consistency under pressure.

 - TempoTempo is the overall timing and rhythm of your swing — the ratio of how long the backswing takes versus the downswing.
 A smooth, repeatable tempo is what makes contact consistent.

-- Distance ControlDistance control is calibrating how far the ball travels — in putting by swing length and tempo, in the short game by carry distance — so the ball ends up close to its target.
+- Distance ControlDistance control is calibrating how far the ball travels.
+This means in putting by swing length and tempo, in the short game by carry distance.
+This means.
+As a result, the ball ends up close to its target.

-- Course ManagementCourse management is the decision-making strategy for where to aim, which club to use, and how to play each hole to minimize risk and score effectively relative to your skills.
+- Course ManagementCourse management is the decision-making strategy for where to aim.
+This club to use, and how to play each hole to minimize risk and score effectively relative to your skills.

 Related guides & benchmarks